How much protein can we eat per meal?

 - When you first wake up.
 Your body generally hasn't had food in several hours, so your metabolism has slowed down to conserve energy.
 You're also burning muscle to keep up with your body's nutritional needs.
 Eating breakfast boosts your metabolism and helps you burn up to 10 percent more calories doing your morning activities.
 The total number of extra calories you burn isn't significant.
 But the fact your body STOPS burning muscle IS a big deal.

 - After your workout.
 Glycogen synthesis (your muscles ability to repair itself) is three times higher immediately after a workout than if you wait as long as 2 hours later.
 The sooner you eat or drink, the better your recovery rate.

-Ideally for those two meals you should choose something that's higher in carbohydrates and protein, lower in fat and fiber.
-Protein and carbs together increase your insulin levels, which mean less muscle breakdown.
+Ideally, for those two meals, you should choose something higher in carbohydrates and protein, lower in fat and fiber.
+Protein and carbs together increase your insulin levels, which means less muscle breakdown.
 The insulin is a "vasodilator" that "opens up" the blood vessels and transports more blood and nutrients to the cells.
 More nutrients means faster recovery and less potential muscle soreness.
 Avoid fat because it will slow the absorption of nutrients and delay the muscle repair.

 Call for a FREE Consultation (305) 296-3434